-The first stage is conceptualization, where the problem to be solved by the product or design is identified and studied thoroughly to try to identify possible solutions and design possibilities.
+The first stage is conceptualization, where the problem to be solved by the product or design is identified and studied thoroughly to try to identify possible solutions and design strategies.
 This stage usually involves brainstorming sessions in which one or more designers, as well as the person who commissions the design, quickly toss idea after idea.
-The result is a series of preliminary designs which are then modeled, visualized, and analyzed in the refinement stage.
+The result is a series of preliminary designs that are then modeled, visualized, and analyzed in the refinement stage.

-Here it may be necessary to go back to the drawing table (or to the computer, more likely) to remodel to improve the design or to fix identified design flaws.
+Here it may be necessary to go back to the drawing table (or to the computer, more likely) to improve the model or to fix identified design flaws.
 It may even be necessary to ditch the model altogether and start over from scratch, which is why we say that design is essentially a non-linear process.
 Only after you have a perfectly functional prototype that meets your expectations will you move on to the implementation phase that encompasses things like production, financing, marketing, documenting, etc.

 Some people get confused when they look for professionals to help them with product development, especially when they must choose between service options like 3D design and 3D modeling, which seem to be quite similar at first.
 Let’s clear this up a bit before we continue.

-An expert 3D modeler is someone who will have the ability to accurately and efficiently create a virtual 3D model of an object that looks (almost) exactly like the real thing, or someone who is capable of grasping your concept or idea and building the 3D model based on that, for you and everyone else to see on a computer screen.
+An expert 3D modeler is someone who will have the ability to accurately and efficiently create a virtual 3D model of an object that looks (almost) exactly like the real thing, or someone who is capable of grasping your concept or idea and building the 3D model based on that for you and everyone else to see on a computer screen.

 To get a better understanding, let’s describe a pair of different cases in which you might need one service or the other:

 AutoCAD is one of the grandfathers of CAD software tools.
-It is known the world over for its use in architectural design, but the most recent versions have great 3D functionalities that make it great for modeling 3D objects other than buildings and houses.
-A 3D product designer who uses AutoCAD will probably purchase the AutoDesk Product Design & Manufacture collection which uses AutoCAD for 3D modeling and other tools like Inventor (see below) and 3ds Max for CAE, rendering, animation, and manufacturing.
+It is known the world over for its use in architectural design, but the most recent versions have great 3D functionalities that make it indispensable for modeling 3D objects other than buildings and houses.
+A 3D product designer who uses AutoCAD will probably purchase the AutoDesk Product Design & Manufacture collection, which uses AutoCAD for 3D modeling and other tools like Inventor (see below) and 3ds Max for CAE, rendering, animation, and manufacturing.

 Now that we’re clear on 3D design, let’s talk about 3D rendering.

-Rendering starts from the completed 3D model of your product, so to get a rendered image, you already have to have the 3D file where said model is stored.
-The rendering software reads the file, interprets the information as a three-dimensional object, and produces a very basic render to show you a simplified (wireframe or polygon) 2D image of your model in the computer screen, called a pre-image.
+Rendering starts with the completed 3D model of your product, so to get a rendered image, you already have to have the 3D file where said model is stored.
+The rendering software reads the file, interprets the information as a three-dimensional object, and produces a very basic rendering to show you a simplified (wireframe or polygon) 2D image of your model in the computer screen, called a pre-image.
 By the way, all CAD or modeling software does this sort of rendering as you build your model or design, so this is not what we refer to when we say rendering.

 Different computer algorithms have been developed to simulate all or most of these features in a more or less efficient and accurate way.
 The most commonly used by rendering software are:

 Ray casting is probably the grandfather of 3D rendering, dating back to 1968.
-With this technique, the color and intensity of each pixel in the image are sampled and calculated from the intersection of a ray that has been cast out from the observer through that pixel (therefore, the name ray casting), with the first object that crosses its path in the 3D scene.
+With this technique, the color and intensity of each pixel in the image are sampled and calculated from the intersection of a ray that has been cast from the observer through that pixel (therefore, the name ray casting), with the first object that crosses its path in the 3D scene.

-After ray casting came scanline rendering.
 This method belongs to a more generalized type of rendering called rasterization.
 In this technique, instead of rendering each separate pixel of the image you want to create (like in ray casting), the algorithm focuses on parts of the 3D model called primitives.
 In most cases, these are the triangles and polygons that make up its surface.

-It then calculates which pixels in the image will be affected by which primitives and renders based only on the light coming from each primitive, instead of rendering the whole set of pixels.
+The algorithm then calculates which pixels in the image will be affected by which primitives and renders based only on the light coming from each primitive, instead of rendering the whole set of pixels.
 In scanline rendering, all the polygons in the 3D scene (in your product’s 3D model) are ordered according to their vertical position and classified into rows, from top to bottom.

 This is one of the most computer-intensive types of rendering, but it’s also the one that gives the best, most realistic results.
-The reason is fairly simple: Real-time ray tracing (RTX) treats light rays as particles that travel through the virtual 3D space and interact with the scene, and the 3D models therein, in the same way it does with matter in the real world.
+The reason is fairly simple: Real-time ray tracing (RTX) treats light rays as particles that travel through the virtual 3D space and interact with the scene, and the 3D models therein, in the same way they do with matter in the real world.
 As a consequence, images rendered this way will be very photorealistic.

 The algorithm has to calculate the path and all the physical interactions of every single ray that is produced by the light source, and of all the secondary rays spawned after each interaction.
 On top of that, it must solve an integral equation involving all rays of light that make it to every single pixel of the rendered image.